 – All 2014 schedules filed with the IRS (if you have not yet filed, a copy of your 2013 schedules until your 2014 are filed)

 Tuition Assistance Decisions

 In accordance with school policy, the Tuition Assistance Committee makes all decisions regarding tuition assistance.
 We consider each family’s application individually.
 There are no income floors or ceilings to qualify for tuition assistance.
 Rather, the Tuition Assistance Committee takes into account multiple factors including home equity, second home ownership, consumer debt, number of children attending tuition-charging institutions and more.

 Families are notified of tuition grants by mail and are expected to respond by the deadline stated in the Grant Notification Letter.
 If the School is not in receipt of a signed grant letter by that time, the grant may be forfeited.
 If a family is unable to enroll a child at Abington Friends School for financial reasons, any deposit received by the School will be refunded to the family provided notification is given before the published deadline on the notification letter.

 .
-To ensure your account reflects the correct payment schedule for the 2014-2015 school year, you must submit your 2013 tax return to the AFS Tuition Assistance Office no later than May 1, 2014.
-Additional Information
+To ensure your account reflects the correct payment schedule for the 2015-2016 school year, you must submit your 2014 tax return to the AFS Tuition Assistance Office no later than May 1, 2015.

 Abington Friends School considers the assets of both natural/legal parents in all tuition assistance decisions, including cases of divorce or separation.
 If a custodial parent has remarried, AFS will also consider the assets of the stepparent while bearing in mind the financial obligation of all dependents.
 Thus, both natural/legal parents must submit all required documents in order to be considered for tuition assistance at AFS.